gwalkden/CorpusSearchTools/README.txt

 The script would give you 11 hits in total for authnew-e2, and similarly for tokens and total.

 Note that there are some circumstances in which it makes sense not to do this.
 For instance, cromwell-e1-h is dated 1537, whereas cromwell-e1-p1 and cromwell-e1-p2 are dated circa 1530.
-If these date differences are important to your research question, either don't use solidate.py or use it and then restore the original numbers for these texts.
+The first version of solidate.py would combine these blindly. solidate2.py (2023) is designed not to do this.